-Socioeconomic data such as population, number of households, household income, and employment levels are important to assess the future transportation needs of the MPA.
+Socioeconomic data such as population, number of households, household income, and employment levels are important to assess the future transportation needs of the Metropolitan Planning Area (MPA).
 This data can greatly inform future travel behavior.
 The historic and current socioeconomic data available along with projections developed by Woods & Poole and other economic forecasts were used to develop the future population and employment numbers of the MPA.
-The regional socioeconomic data was allocated to Traffic Analysis Zones (TAZs) and incorporated into a hybrid travel demand model for the 2045 Transportation Plan.
-The data was used in the travel demand model to assess the current conditions and future travel demand within the MPA.
+The regional socioeconomic data was allocated to Traffic Analysis Zones (TAZs) and incorporated into a hybrid travel demand model for the 2050 Plan.
+The data was used in the travel demand model to assess the current conditions and future travel demand within the region.

-Existing Condition and Needs Analysis
+Existing Condition and Needs Identification

 MACOG used various planning tools to conduct an existing condition and needs analysis.
-A detailed description of the region's current conditions, trends and projections are laid out in Chapters 2 and 3.
-A brief discussion of analysis factors and methodology used to conduct the needs analysis is given below.
+A detailed description of the region's current conditions, trends and projections are found in Chapters 2 and 3.
+Data informing congestion, bridge and pavement conditions, crash location, and connectivity can provide crucial information to communities when prioritizing needed transportation enhancements.

-Providing safe and efficient movement of goods and people, with access to employment, shopping, recreational and other facilities is the primary role of the transportation system.
-This system should be available to everyone in the region, which is why the Michiana on the Move plan considers all forms of transportation.
-The Plan addresses the impact of connectivity between various land uses and between various communities within the region.
-The safety of individuals using all modes of transportation was considered throughout the Plan.
+Providing safe and efficient movement of goods and people, with access to core services is the primary role of the transportation system.
+The network should be available and accessible to everyone in the region, which is why the Michiana on the Move plan identifies and considers all forms of transportation.
+The Plan attempts to coordinate the impact of connectivity between various land uses and between various communities through the transportation planning process.